-Asset(s) of major interest: New bioenergy communities, Knowledge Exchange Platform, Network of Interest, Technical and business catalogues, Technical, business and financial services portfolio
+Asset(s) of major interest: New bioenergy communities, Knowledge Exchange Platform, Network of Interest, Technical and business catalogues, Technical, business and financial services portfolio.

-CERTH as a technical partner will be able to test and see in practice the implementation of bioenergy technologies and solutions at the community level.
-They will have the opportunity to implement technical bioenergy models in the community level.
-Thus, the project will open up new markets and new opportunities for further technological applications and research.
-Furthermore, the Knowledge Exchange Platform and the Network of Interest will provide them with reliable tools for engagement and networking enabling them to develop stronger relations and networks with the Bioenergy Communities but also acquaint other technology and research experts and organizations to initiate research activities and launch new projects.
+CERTH as a technical partner is able to test and see in practice the implementation of bioenergy technologies and solutions at the community level.
+They had the opportunity to implement technical bioenergy models in the community level.
+Furthermore, they enriched and complemented their knowledge on biomass-based value chains and exploitation methods of feedstock such as coffee residues and urban prunings.
+Thus, the project opens up new markets and new opportunities for further technological applications and research.
+Furthermore, the Knowledge Exchange Platform and the Network of Interest provides them with reliable tools for engagement and networking enabling them to develop stronger relations and networks with the Bioenergy Communities but also acquaint other technology and research experts and organisations to initiate research activities and launch new projects.